vulture2600/SandstoneDashboard/ansible/README.md

 # Append the public key to the remote authorized_keys file:
 ssh-copy-id -i your_key.pub -p 22 username@remote_host

-# ssh-copy-id does the following:
-# Copy the public key to the remote host and append to ~/.ssh/authorized_keys
-# Set permissions of ~/.ssh to 700
-# Set permissions of ~/.ssh/authorized_keys to 600
 ```

+ssh-copy-id does the following
+* Copy the public key to the remote host and append to ~/.ssh/authorized_keys
+* Set permissions of ~/.ssh to 700
+* Set permissions of ~/.ssh/authorized_keys to 600

 #### Ansible Vault